 What is doll customization?

 The short answer is that doll customization is whenever you do anything that permanently alters a doll.
 Of course, there are many different things that can be considered doll customization.
+So what are the different types of customization, and how is it different then just restyling a doll?

 First of all, what is the difference between doll customization and doll restyling?
 Doll restyling is a non-permanent change you make to a doll, such as changing the doll's hair style or clothes.
 Doll customization is something that is permanent (it cannot easily be changed back).
 This can include things like changing the doll's hair itself, altering the doll's face paint, or even changing out the doll's eyes if they have glass eyes.

-Moreover, another common process many use to customize their dolls is an eye swap.
+Another common process many use to customize their dolls is an eye swap.
 This can only be done to dolls that already have glass eyes.
 If you wish to change the eye color on a doll that comes with their eyes as part of their face paint, you simply have to repaint their eyes to change the color.
 While swapping out a doll's eyes can seem daunting, many prefer it to repaints since you do not need much artistic talent.
 On dolls like Blythes, an eye swap is actually quite easy since they have a built-in mechanism that can easily be taken out to swap out the eyes.
 On dolls like American Girl or Rainbow High, it is a bit more complicated since you have to use boiling water to make the plastic of the doll’s head soft enough to pop the eyes in and out.
 (If you want to try this, please look up a specific tutorial for a more in-depth explanation.)
 Either way, there are many eye colors to choose from.

 Finally, there are some other processes one may take as part of a customization process.
 Some may perform body modifications to the doll, adding things like wings or extra arms.
 Others may add blushing to the body or dye it in some way for a different skin tone.

-Overall, doll customization is a great way to enhance your collection by adding a doll (or dolls) that are truly unique to you.
+Doll customization is a great way to enhance your collection by adding a doll (or dolls) that are truly unique to you.
 If this all seems too daunting, you can always just try one aspect of the customization process or simply opt to restyle your doll.
 At the Dollcrafter Marketplace we have plenty of doll clothes that are perfect for restyles in addition to customization materials.

 Shop our marketplace